nichoth/resume/src/resume.md

 Planetary was a startup creating a new social media application.

-I led JS development for their web app.
+I led JS development for their web app, creating an accessible, scalable architecture for comminuty content.

 ### Fission
 * Javascript Developer, contract